Privacy Policy

 Sensitive information

 Certain types of personal information may be considered “sensitive” under the UK GDPR, such as information about your race or ethnic origins, political opinions, sex life or sexual orientation, religious beliefs, and health information.
-We may collect Sensitive Information, in certain circumstances.
+We may collect sensitive information, in certain circumstances.
 For example, we may collect:

-We will generally ask for your consent for this Sensitive Information, but we may also rely on other legal bases to collect and use it, for example when we need to do so for safeguarding purposes, to protect your vital interests, to obtain legal advice, or because we are subject to a legal obligation.
+We will generally ask for your consent for this sensitive information, but we may also rely on other legal bases to collect and use it, for example, when we need to do so for safeguarding purposes, to protect your vital interests, to obtain legal advice, or because we are subject to a legal obligation.

 Your personal information rights

-Under the UK GDPR, you may have the right to ask us for a copy of your personal information; to correct, delete, or restrict (stop any active) use of your personal information; and in certain cases to obtain the personal information you provide to us in a “structured, machine readable format.”
+Under the UK GDPR, you may have the right to ask us for a copy of your personal information; to correct, delete, or restrict (stop any active) use of your personal information; and in certain cases to obtain the personal information you provide to us in a “structured, machine readable format”.
 You can also object to the use of your personal information in some circumstances (in particular, when we don’t have to use the data to meet a contractual or other legal requirement, or when we are using the data to send you marketing emails).

 You also have the right to complain to a data protection authority about how we process your personal information.
 In the UK, the supervisory authority is the Information Commissioner’s Office.